Jason McCord / Level Designer

 We used colored lighting and colored panels to help landmark what side of the level you are on as well.

-A very cool part of this level was the Simulation Pod intro. @slaypiece scripted this, as well as gen-specific voice over ("Gen 5 Pilot On Board") and the VR dissolve effects when you kill Pilots and Grunts.
+A very cool part of this level was the Simulation Pod intro, as well as gen-specific voice over ("Gen 5 Pilot On Board") and the VR dissolve effects when you kill Pilots and Grunts.

-This map was remasted by our artists and multiplayer designers for Titanfall 2 in June 2017 and released as free DLC.
+This map was remasted by our artists and multiplayer designers for Titanfall 2 in June 2017 and released in the War Games DLC.

 click on a thumbnail to see a larger image